-This is a remarkable encounter and they spent three months together - three months.
+This is a remarkable encounter.
+They spent three months together - three months.
 Three months to talk.
 Three months to pray.
 Three months to think.
 Three months to discuss the experiences they've had.
 Three months to encourage each other: because both would have had an awareness that if their child is special and is called to some special mission that there'd be risk involved.There'd be separation from family, there'd be unusual things that happen.
 Their children, their sons, won't be just helping around the family home and running the family business.
 They'd be out on a divine mission, the details of which the two mothers don't yet fully know but, intuitively, they know what the direction is and what sort of things could happen.
 So they spent those wonderful three months together.
 This is a very, very special time in a woman's life, just before her first child is born.

 Mary's Song - The Magnificat